Varicose Veins Treatment in Phoenix, Arizona

 Varicose Veins are more than just a cosmetic issue.
-These large bulging and gnarled veins can cause pain as well as blood clots, skin ulcers and other serious problems.
+These large, bulging, and gnarled veins can cause pain as well as blood clots, skin ulcers, and other serious problems.
 Our body has a system of veins that carry blood from the body tissues back to your heart.
-Once in the heart the blood is sent to the lungs to be oxygenated then delivered to arteries which take this oxygen rich blood again throughout your body.
-When the system of valves within the veins become “incompetent” and no longer push the blood upward toward your heart blood begins to pool within the vein.
-Because many veins are near the surface of the skin the pooling of blood creates visibly full veins that push outward creating the Varicose Vein
+Once the blood reaches the heart, it is sent to the lungs to be oxygenated then delivered to arteries, which takes the oxygen-rich blood throughout your body.
+When the system of valves within the veins becomes “incompetent” and no longer pushes the blood upward toward your heart, blood begins to pool within the vein.
+Because many veins are near the surface of the skin, the pool of blood creates visibly full veins that push outward and create varicose veins.

-Diagnosis: Will be done during a physical examination while standing with a vascular surgeon.
-The physicians of Western Vascular Institute will also request that you have a Doppler ultrasound scan to check the blood flow in the superficial and deep veins.
+Will be done during a physical examination while standing with a vascular surgeon at Western Vascular Institute, and they will also request that you have a Doppler ultrasound scan.
+This is to check the blood flow in the superficial and deep veins.

 • Patient training

 • Avoiding long periods of standing or sitting

 Endovenous radiofrequency ablation is a minimally invasive procedure performed by a vascular surgeon that utilizes radiofrequency energy to heat a catheter element which, when inserted into the vein, shrinks the wall of the vessel.
 This shrinkage or ablation of the vein closes off the blood flow to the incompetent area of the vein allowing the vein to create new healthy pathways where it is needed.

 A minimally invasive treatment, sclerotherapy involves injecting a saline solution into the varicose vein.
 This irritates the vein, causing it to collapse.
 The body reroutes the blood supply to bypass the damaged vein, which is eventually reabsorbed into the body.